dimdenGD/ultimate-express/README.md

 ## Compatibility

 In general, basically all features and options are supported.
-Use [Express 4.x documentation](https://expressjs.com/en/4x/api.html) for API reference.
+Use [Express 4.x documentation](https://expressjs.com/en/4x/api.html) for API reference (default mode), or [Express 5.x migration guide](https://expressjs.com/en/guide/migrating-5) for v5 mode differences.

 ✅ - Full support (all features and options are supported)
 🚧 - Partial support (some options are not supported)